-Lateral flow test is designed to detect the level of virus in individuals who do not experience and show any symptoms (they are asymptomatic), but who could still be infectious and pass the virus to others.
+A rapid lateral flow test is designed to detect the level of virus in individuals who do not experience and show any symptoms (they are asymptomatic), but who could still be infectious and pass the virus to others.
 By taking a test, you will help to stop the spread of the virus, protect other people and save lives.

-Covid testing will be available to all students on their return to University and you should get tested as soon as you can when you return to campus or access University facilities.
 Testing everyone will be a key tool to reduce the risk of transmission and outbreaks of Covid-19 within our community.
 If you do not get tested, you should self-isolate for 10 days, to reduce the risk of transmission between home and University.

 If you have received a positive Covid test and/or you are self-isolating you must let us know, even if you are not in Newcastle.
 Please inform us by completing the self-isolation form.